aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     #### I've noticed CloudTrail logs and in certain situation VPC flow logs are stored in the centralized log-archive account logging bucket twice?

     Yes.
-Cloudtrail is configured to send its logs directly to S3 for centralized immutable log retention.
+CloudTrail is configured to send its logs directly to S3 for centralized immutable log retention.
 CloudTrail is also configured to send it's logs to a centralized Organizational CloudWatch Log group such that the trail can be a) easily queried online using CloudWatch Insights across all AWS accounts in the organization, and b) to enable alerting based on undesirable API activity using CloudWatch Metrics and Alarms.
 All CloudWatch Log groups are also configured to be sent, using Amazon Kinesis, to S3 for centralized immutable log retention.

     VPC flow log destinations can be configured in the config file.
 The example config files are set to send the VPC flow logs to both S3 and CloudWatch Logs by default for the same reasons as CloudTrail.

     To reduce the duplicate long-term storage of these two specific CloudWatch Log types, customers can set `cwl-glbl-exclusions` under `central-log-services` to: `["/${ACCELERATOR_PREFIX_ND}/flowlogs/*", "/${ACCELERATOR_PREFIX_ND}/CloudTrail*"]` to prevent these specifically named log groups from being stored on S3.
 This setting also prevents the Accelerator from setting the customer desired log group retention period defined in the config file, once implemented, for those log groups.
-Therfore, we do not recommend this exception be applied during the initial installation, as the retention setting on these CWL groups will remain the default (infinite).
+Therefore, we do not recommend this exception be applied during the initial installation, as the retention setting on these CWL groups will remain the default (infinite).
 If `cwl-glbl-exclusions` is set after initial install, the defined retention will be configured during install and will remain set to the value present when the exception was applied to those log groups.
 This allows logs to be stored in CloudWatch Logs for quick and easy online access (short-retention only), and stored in S3 for long-term retention and access.

     Side note: CloudTrail S3 data plane logs are enabled at the Organizational level, meaning all S3 bucket access is logged.
-As CloudTrail is writing to a bucket within the Organization, Cloudtrail itself is accessing the bucket, seemingly creating a cyclical loop.
-As CloudTrail writes to S3 in 5-10min batches, Cloudtrail will actually only cause one extra log 'entry' every 5-10minutes and not per s3 event, mitigating major concerns.
+As CloudTrail is writing to a bucket within the Organization, CloudTrail itself is accessing the bucket, seemingly creating a cyclical loop.
+As CloudTrail writes to S3 in 5-10min batches, CloudTrail will actually only cause one extra log 'entry' every 5-10minutes and not per s3 event, mitigating major concerns.
 Today, with an Organization trail logging data plane events for all buckets - there is no way to exclude any one bucket.
 But - having clear view of who accessed/changed logs, including AWS services, is important.

 ??? faq "I need a Route53 Private Hosted Zone in my workload account.
 How shall I proceed?"

     #### I need a Route53 Private Hosted Zone in my workload account.
 How shall I proceed?

     The workload account requires creating a temporary local VPC before creating the Private Hosted Zone (PHZ).
-Creating a PHZ in Route53 requires assocciation with a VPC.
+Creating a PHZ in Route53 requires association with a VPC.
 You cannot specify a shared VPC when creating the PHZ, hence the need for this workaround.

     **Create the temporary workload account VPC**

-    You can create the temporary VPC during AWS account creation via the ASEA config (prefered way).
+    You can create the temporary VPC during AWS account creation via the ASEA config (preferred way).
 Insert the "vpc" JSON object like shown below when using the ASEA config to create an AWS account.

     If you don't use the ASEA config you will need to assume the proper ASEA elevated IAM role in the workload account in order to create the VPC manually.